 When a crisis hits there’s no such thing as business as usual.
 Focus and priorities across society changes, and the market landscape becomes reliable on both individuals and companies will to do good.
 In these situations, it’s up to each and every company to quickly adapt to the new situation.
 As a response to the spread of the Coronavirus, some businesses have really proven how flexible and agile they are.
 And Epicenter member Avy, can definitely count themselves as one of these businesses.

-Avy works towards the real estate industry.
-As Corona hit the Nordics, property owners were facing a new type of challenge.
+Avy works towards the real estate industry and as Corona hit the Nordics, property owners were facing a new type of challenge.
 Self-isolation among many of the 2,2 million people living in apartment buildings today.
 On top of that, about 20% of Sweden’s population is above 65 years old, making them extra exposed and vulnerable to the virus.

 If we summarize the situation, there are concerned property owners, people in risk groups isolated in their homes.
-And at the same there are neighbours that are willing to help out.
+But at the same time there are neighbours willing to help out.
 All that seems to be missing is a more effective way than notes in the elevator to connect these groups.

 Figured out where Avy comes in yet?